OlssonF/NEON-forecast-challenge-workshop/Submit_forecast/NEON_forecast_challenge_workshop_aquatics.md

 -   stage_2: a processed version of Stage 1 in which fluxes are standardized to per second rates, fluxes and states are interpolated to 1 hour intervals and variables are renamed to match conventions.
-    We recommend this for obtaining future weather by using `neon4cast::noaa_stage2()`.
-Future weather forecasts include a
-    30-member ensemble of equally likely future weather conditions.
+    We recommend this for obtaining future weather.
+Future weather forecasts include a 30-member ensemble of equally likely future weather conditions.
 -   stage_3: can be viewed as the “historical” weather and is combination of day 1 weather forecasts (i.e., when the forecasts are most accurate).
-You can download this “stacked” NOAA product using `neon4cast::noaa_stage3()`.

-These functions create a connection to the dataset hosted on the eco4cast server.
+This code create a connection to the dataset hosted on the eco4cast server (`neon4cast-drivers/noaa/gefs-v12`) using `arrow` functions.
 To download the data you have to tell the function to `collect()` it.
 These data set can be subsetted and filtered using `dplyr` functions prior to download to limit the memory usage.

 You can read more about the NOAA forecasts available for the NEON sites [here:](https://projects.ecoforecast.org/neon4cast-docs/Shared-Forecast-Drivers.html)